sentrysoftware/metricshub/metricshub-doc/src/site/markdown/configuration/send-telemetry.md

 where `<my-host>` should be replaced with the hostname or IP address of the server where the OTLP receiver is installed.

+> Additional properties are available, refer to [OTLP Exporter settings](configure-monitoring.md#otlp-exporter-settings) for details.

 Use the below syntax if you wish to push metrics to the Prometheus OTLP Receiver:

 ```yaml